tekdi/developer-assignments/Angular-Assignment-1.md

 We want you to create a Angular application that has the following areas.
 You may use any CSS like bootstrap to make the pages look nice.

 ### Form to create a new Person
-- The form should have fields for name, email, date of birth, avatar URL and country
+- The form should have fields for `name`, `email`, `dob`, `avatar` and `country`

 ### List of Persons
-- On this page, show the name, email, image and age (not date of birth) of the person
+- On this page show the Name, Email, Avatar and Age (not date of birth) of the person
 - Clicking on the name of any person should open the form to edit the details

 Note : You DO NOT need to create any API.
-The API is already available here - https://tekdi-challenges.appspot.com/
+The API is already available here - https://documenter.getpostman.com/view/3129705/RWTpsGbZ

 # Assessment Criteria